 Online Master of Health Care Innovation

 The University of Pennsylvania offers an online master's degree in Health Care Innovation for those aspiring to improve health care.
 Designed by the Department of Medical Ethics and Health Policy, the Master of Health Care Innovation (MHCI) connects working health care professionals worldwide to lead change.
-Sign up for the next Virtual Info Session on March 24 to learn more about the degree.
+The application deadline for Fall 2020 is May 1.

 Improve Health Care Through Innovation

 The need to improve health care is evident.
 The opportunities for change are myriad.
 Yet the path from today’s health care to tomorrow’s is not clear.
 Forging it requires knowledge and skills you likely did not figure out on the job, gain in medical school, or find in an MBA or MHA curriculum.
 How will you learn?

 Through Penn’s MHCI degree, you will develop innovation and leadership skills.
 The curriculum, on-campus seminar programming, and MHCI Speaker Series webinars will build your innovation muscles: strategic learning, analytical thinking, creativity and idea generation, complex problem-solving, and innovation.
 They also will sharpen your leadership tools: communication ability, persuasion, negotiation, networking, social influence, and leadership.

 The MHCI brings together bright and ambitious change agents from across health care.
 They continue to work while a unique combination of renowned faculty grounds them in health policy, behavioral economics, operations management, innovation, and leadership.